brooklabteam/www/research_interests.md

 **Next Generation Sequencing to decipher the etiology of unexplained human fevers**

 <img src="/assets/christian_CZB.jpg" alt="chris_czb" style="height: 200px; padding-left: 10px;" align="left">
-Our lab was recently awarded a [Bill & Melinda Gates Foundation Grand Challenges Explorations grant](https://gcgh.grandchallenges.org/grant/metagenomics-and-etiology-zoonotic-disease-deciphering-bat-human-viral-transmission-madagascar) for ‘Metagenomic Next Generation Sequencing for Pathogen Identification in Low-Income Countries.’
+Our lab was  awarded a [Bill & Melinda Gates Foundation Grand Challenges Explorations grant](https://gcgh.grandchallenges.org/grant/metagenomics-and-etiology-zoonotic-disease-deciphering-bat-human-viral-transmission-madagascar) for ‘Metagenomic Next Generation Sequencing for Pathogen Identification in Low-Income Countries.’
 In part with this award, Malagasy colleagues from the [IPM](http://www.pasteur.mg/) trained in library preparation and metagenomic Next Generation Sequencing at Chan Zuckerberg Biohub (San Francisco, CA) in July 2019.
 In March 2020, we received an Illumina sequencing machine at IPM and are currently undertaking sequencing of bat excretia from our longitudinal study concurrently with sequencing of samples from undiagnosed febrile human patients reporting to public hospitals across Madagascar.
 Our goal is to describe the landscape of potential viral zoonoses in biological samples from wild bats and identify any bat-derived zoonotic viruses responsible for human fever in Madagascar.

 <div style="clear:both;">&nbsp;</div>